prototypefund/Digital_Bargeld-docs/api-merchant.rst

       // contains all relevant information to accept
       // a tip.
       tip_token: string;

-      // Identifier for the tip authorization
-      tip_id: HashCode;

-      // Expiration time for obtaining the tip
-      expiration: Timestamp;

-      // URL of the exchange from where the tip can be withdrawn
-      exchange_uri: String;

       // URL that will directly trigger procesing
       // the tip when the browser is redirected to it